harsh-patowary/nGene/README.md

 # nGene
-A next Gen encryption software
+A next Gen encryption algorithm in progress....